 The San Francisco Bay Area is kinda like a pricey retirement home for boring people.
 It’s really a soulless place with overpriced mediocre food, terrible drivers and chain stores for as far as the eye can see.
 There’s also a real distance between people in the bay area.
 Simply put, people don’t want to connect.
-They just meet for convenience and then go their own way.
-And you are expected to do the same.
+They just meet for convenience and then go their own way and you are expected to do the same.
 Berkeley in particular seems like, not only is everybody kind of doing their own thing (ignoring one another) but pretending to be so open and forward thinking.
-Atleast on the East Coast people don’t pretend to be open and friendly so you do not waste your time with them… In the bay area, it’s a real “You live your life and I’ll live mine, and we’ll just ignore each other” sort of culture.
+Atleast on the East Coast people don’t pretend to be open and friendly.
+In the bay area, it’s a real “You live your life and I’ll live mine, and we’ll just ignore each other” sort of culture.
 The whole US social scene is like this i.e. cliquish, closed, exclusive, and isolationist by nature, with work and consumerism being the only constants.
-However, in the bay area, they take that to a whole new level!
+However, in bay area they take that to a whole other level!